bleekbless/Go0ChatTest/README.md

 So you need:
 1. write `config.json` like this [config.sample.json](https://github.com/ss-dev/fb-chat-emulator/config.sample.json)
 2. run binary `$ fb-chat-emulator` for your config
-3. change Facebook URL in your app to the app URL for example:
+3. change Facebook URL in your app to the app URL, for example:
 ```python
 # URL_BASE = “https://graph.facebook.com/v2.6/me/”
 URL_BASE = “http://127.0.0.1:8877/”